 Our volunteers and interns have plenty of scheduled activities to keep them busy!
 Such as participating in our awareness campaigns with local stakeholders, conducting regular beach cleanups in collaboration with other Ecoteer projects, working with our Precious Plastic machines to upcycle plastic products, etc. Also, there is always plenty to do on the island during your free time such as diving, eco-snorkelling, hiking, and spending quality time chatting with the locals or volunteers from other projects.

 Food is an important part of Malaysian culture, as you will soon find out!

-Since the Perhentian Turtle Project has been running we have…
+Since the Perhentian Turtle Project was established, we have successfully…

 Looking to the Future

-The Perhentian Turtle Project is constantly looking for ways to move forward; we and the Perhentian Marine Research Centre helped publish our first paper in 2017* and we’re looking to publish many more in the future.
+The Perhentian Turtle Project is constantly looking for ways to move forward; Together with the Perhentian Marine Research Station,

 No experience is necessary, just an enthusiasm for turtles and conserving their island environment.
 Our friendly staff will teach you all the necessary techniques and tell you everything you need to know about turtle conservation!

 How do I get to Perhentian Island from Kuala Lumpur?